-It is recommended that you have at least 18 months between your pregnancies.
+It is recommended that you have at least 18 months between giving birth to one baby and becoming pregnant with the next.
 There are lots of reasons why birth spacing helps a mother and her children to be healthier.

 Pregnancies that are too close together put mothers and babies at risk.
 The closer together your pregnancies are, the greater the risk.